GTAmodding/gta3script-specs/SPECIFICATION.md

                    | command_load_and_launch_mission ;
 ```

-Require statements request script files to become part of the multi-file being compiled if they aren't yet.
+Require statements request script files to become part of the multi-file being compiled.

-Script files are explained further in their own section.

 **Constraints**